Xterra ERG220 Rower Review

 Capacity

 User reviews seem to agree that larger trainees have no problem working out with the Xterra ERG220.
-One mentioned that their 6’ husband ( at 240 lbs) found it incredibly comfortable, and another 6’ 1” reviewer said it “fits their body frame perfectly”.
+One mentioned that their 6’ husband ( at 240 lbs) found it plenty comfortable, and another 6’ 1” reviewer said it “fits their body frame perfectly”.

 Of course, remember that not everyone has the same inseam (the most accurate measurement of leg length).
 Taller users with shorter legs may find it easier to use the machine than shorter users with longer legs.